-The PIM supports both the delivery of the project, is a major contributor to the AIM, and is a collection of structured data produced during the planning, design and construction phases of the project.
-It is the overarching term given to all project and asset data generated during project delivery and includes all CAD, 3D / BIM Models, GIS, time, cost, quality, risk, etc., data.
-Where project development is outsourced this information is produced, managed, and validated by an external supplier.
+The PIM supports the delivery of the project, is a major contributor to the AIM, and is a collection of structured data produced during the planning, design and construction phases of the project.
+It is the overarching term given to all project and asset data generated during project planning and delivery, and includes all CAD, 3D / BIM Models, GIS, time, cost, quality, risk, etc., data.
+Where project planning and development is outsourced, this information is produced, managed and validated by an external supplier.

 The supplier must transition the PIM to the Agency at the completion of the relevant contract as a consolidated deliverable for uploading into the relevant asset owner databases.
 This should include all environmental and contextual data that has informed the development of the design.
+In addition, it is critical that the PIM also includes the information required for operations and maintenance, including information such as building and building component warranties, guarantees, testing and commissioning data, etc.